- Winter range matters more than EPA ratings — multiply your longest drive by 1.5 to find your real minimum

 Affordable electric cars under $40,000 are best defined as EVs that deliver daily reliability without sacrificing the features that matter most for real-world ownership: winter range capability, charging speed that matches your travel patterns, and warranty protection that survives budget constraints.

-If you’re still undecided after this guide, default to the model with the fastest charging and strongest winter performance within your budget.
+If you're still undecided, default to the model with the fastest charging and strongest winter performance within your budget.
 Those two factors create more daily regret than any missing feature.
+Most EV regret doesn't come from what you paid — it comes from what you underestimated.

 This guide is written by an independent EV analyst reviewing real-world ownership data since 2019.